jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/oop-fundamentals-lesson/readme.md

 Notice the private modifier that goes in front of the mSpeed variable.
 Any calls to a Car object from other code won't have direct access to the variable.
 That is why getters and setters exist.
 With a few exceptions, you will almost always make your member variables private.

-> Check: Ask why we use getters and setters instead of directly accessing member variables.

 <a name="guided-practice"></a>
 ## Guided Practice: Public and Private member variables (10 mins)